Staff and Program Coordinator - Dr. Larry Tinnerman

 Jay is currently Assistant Band Director and visual coordinator for Penn Hills High School in Penn Hills, PA.
 He also serves as the Assistant Director for the Small Drum Corps Association Eastern region, His involvement in the activity has been life long and extensive as he as served in the roles of performer, instructor, and/or designer for programs such as Garfield Cadets, The Royal Crusaders Indoor Color Guard, New Jersey Bushwackers Sr. Drum and Bugle Corps, Westshoremen Sr, Drum and Bugle Corps, Marion Cadets Junior Drum and Bugle Corps, Steel City Ambassadors Senior Drum and Bugle Corps, Erie Excaliber Sr. Drum and Bugle Corps, the Golden Lancers Junior Drum and Bugle Corps from Pittsburgh, PA., and the Canton Blue Coats Junior Drum and Bugle Corps.
 Mr. McPherson currently works with the Mon Valley Express Drum Corps in Pittsburgh as well as being the consultant and visual designer for several high school bands in the area.
 In 2008, Jay was inducted into the PA.
 Drum Corps Hall of Fame.
 As a hobby, Jay likes to portray Darth Vader at conventions and special events and at his 6.6 height and authentic Darth Vader uniform is the delight of everyone who sees him.
 He is particularly loves to support charity drives, Particularly the 501st, a world wide charity organization that works with Lucasfilm, portraying the Lord of the Sith.

-Visual Design Staff and Baritone Tech - Mr. Zachary Michael Matthis
+Visual Design Staff - Mr. Zachary Michael Matthis

 Zach attended Indiana University of Pennsylvania and is an alumnus of Cadets II where he played baritone horn.
 While discussing concepts with Zach, I was impressed with his innovative ideas.
 Working as part of the team with Jay, I feel we will grow a very professional visual staff.